 Producer/ Grower 20,000 bird exemption

-Producers who raise and slaughter no more than 20,000 poultry on their premises in a calendar year may, under PDA inspection, sell within Pennsylvania to customers through the following venues:
+USDA exempts producers who raise and slaughter less than 20,000 poultry on their premises in a calendar year.

 How may poultry be processed?
 Slaughtering methods